 All public plugins on the BSR are maintained by Buf for security purposes—we want to make sure that the code generators everyone uses are verified by us.
 However, organizations often write custom Protobuf plugins to generate logic specific to their business.
-Custom plugins are available on our Teams, Pro, and Enterprise plans—reach out if you're interested in adding this feature.
+Custom plugins are available on our Pro and Enterprise plans—reach out if you're interested in adding this feature.

 • Pro and Enterprise: Can upload unlimited custom plugins, which can be public or private within your private BSR instance: